The Framework

 Many existing communication solutions either lack the flexibility needed for diverse users or pose risks in terms of data security.
 A solution that prioritizes privacy, modularity, and localization is needed to meet Malaysia’s specific requirements while contributing to the goals of the MyDIGITAL initiative.

-This white paper proposes a comprehensive digital communication framework that emphasizes:
+This proposal presents a comprehensive digital communication framework that emphasizes:

 System Architecture